Kansas City, MO July 30 - August 1, 2015

 Each year, a portion of National Conference programming is dedicated to a special theme.
-In 2014, attention will focus on health care transformation - associated topics and issues as they relate to family medicine and the role family physicians will have in shaping change.
+In 2014, attention focused on health care transformation - associated topics and issues as they relate to family medicine and the role family physicians will have in shaping change.

 National Conference offers quality learning opportunities to prepare you for your future in family medicine.
 The following is a breakdown of the six focus areas of conference programming.

 It’s never too soon to begin planning for the future, whether that is selecting a residency, exploring career options and fellowships, handling financial matters, or negotiating your first employment agreement.
 Several sessions are available to help you with this process.

 Learn about policy development, lobbying, and helping patients navigate the health care system.

 Participate in truly interactive leadership exercises through the National Congress of Family Medicine Residents (NCFMR) and the National Congress of Student Members (NCSM).

 Expand your knowledge of the effective operation of a practice, such as practice models, working with interdisciplinary teams, and learning skills to be a successful physician in today's practice environment.

 Sessions in this area are designed to stimulate interest in pursuing research and other scholarly activities.